 Full-Time MBA students at Questrom have choices—10 electives within the program to be exact.
-Social Impact MBA students are only required to take 4 social impact electives and may use the additional 6 electives as they wish.
+Social Impact MBA students are only required to take 4 social impact courses (1 required and 3 elective courses) and may use the additional 6 electives as they wish.
 You can either take additional social impact electives, pursue another concentration altogether, or explore any elective we offer that fits your interests.

 Here’s a sample of some of the Social Impact electives you’ll be able to choose from.